SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 >- If `ORDER BY` and `GROUP BY` clauses are used, all columns specified after `ORDER BY` must also be specified after `GROUP BY`.
 >- If aggregate functions are specified after `SELECT`, all columns that are specified after `ORDER BY` and that do not have an alias name for an aggregate function must also be specified after `SELECT` and after the `GROUP BY` clause which is required in this case, too.

-[`WHERE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapwhere.htm) clause: Restricts the number of rows that are included in the result set using a logical expression.
+[`WHERE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapwhere.htm) clause: Restricts the number of rows that are included in the result set using logical expressions.
 See further information on them in the following sections.
 ``` abap
 SELECT FROM dbtab
   FIELDS comp1, comp2, comp3